gars50/Galons.ca/README.md

-# Problème depuis 2025-03-25 - 09:30
+# Problème depuis 2025-06-08 - 00:30
-Je voulais juste laisser le monde savoir que j'ai du débrancher mon internet pour changer mon routeur.
-En ce moment, je n'ai plus accès à internet jusqu'à 11:30
+Ombi et SeenIt ne seront pas disponibles pour l'instant.
+Plex va continuer à fonctionner encore.
+De retour dans quelques jours.

-# Issue since 2023-03-25 - 09:30
+# Issue since 2023-06-08 - 00:30
-I just wanted to let everyone know that I had to unplug my internet to change my router.
-Right now, I have no internet access until 11:30.
+Ombi and SeenIt will not be available for now.
+Plex will continue to work.
+Back in a few days.